Troll-Art-Official/OSC-Controller/README.md

 YT video: https://youtu.be/fRWHsCI260I?is=a1_Zy_3hvFy_aU5Q

-### Open Stage Controler #1 features:
+### OSC Controler A1 features:
+  - Optimized for Tablets
-  - 2 modes: 4 custom faders or 16 custom pads
+  - 2 modes: 4 custom faders with buttons or 16 custom pads
   - 1 permanent fader optimized for master *(but yet fully customizable)*
   - 1 permanent fader optimized for stereo control *(but yet fully customizable)*
   - 8 buttons with 12 options in total and 9 MIDI outputs.
 Switch between the button modes via the SHIFT button *(To use the control buttons like 'to start' or 'line up' you have to use a midi to key transformator software like mentioned earlier)*
   - customizable appearance with 6 default options *(red, pink, blue, turqeoise, green, yellow)* and a custom option with rgb-faders
+  - automaticly adapts to your window size

+### OSC Controler S1 features:
+  - Optimized for Smartphones
+  - 2 custom faders with buttons
+  - customizable appearance with rgb-faders
   - automaticly adapts to your window size